collapsed-stacks/startups/questions/8501/when-does-a-lead-become-a-marketing-qualified-lead.md

 - tagged: `marketing`, `sales`, `growth`
 - score: 0

-<p>When does a normal lead become a "Marketing Qualified Lead"?</p>
+When does a normal lead become a "Marketing Qualified Lead"?

-<p>I am a data scientist trying to understand the way lead scoring is done.
-So, can someone give a simple explanation on how the above process is done?</p>
+I am a data scientist trying to understand the way lead scoring is done.
+So, can someone give a simple explanation on how the above process is done?

-<p>I the scoring process/mechanism company dependant?</p>
+I the scoring process/mechanism company dependant?

 ## Answer 8506